+Trex Company, Inc. is the nation's largest manufacturer of non-wood decking products, which are marketed under the brand name Trex®.
 This prospectus relates to the offer and sale from time to time by the Trex Company stockholder named in this prospectus of up to 353,779 shares of our common stock issuable by us upon exercise of a common stock purchase warrant.
-The selling stockholder may sell its shares at market prices prevailing at the time of sale, at prices related to such prevailing market prices, at negotiated prices, or at fixed prices, which may be changed.
 We will not receive any proceeds from the sale of these shares.

 Our common stock is listed on the New York Stock Exchange and trades on the exchange under the symbol "TWP."
-On January 13, 2003, the last sale price of our common stock as reported on the New York Stock Exchange was \$37.00 per share.
+On November 21, 2002, the reported last sale price of our common stock on the New York Stock Exchange was \$31.01 per share.